PacktPublishing/Managing-Data-as-a-Product/README.md

-# Driving Data Quality with Data Contracts
+# Managing data as a product

 This is the code repository for [Managing data as a product], published by Packt.